alexvayn/jekyll-publishing-helper/branch-generated/README.md

 * That's it!
 You should now be able to access your GitHub page at `https://GITHUB_USER.github.io/GITHUB_PROJECT/`
     * If your page doesn't look right, check the [Common Pitfalls](#pitfalls) section of this page

-## Making updates to your site
+## Publishing updates to your site
 * When you're ready to publish new changes, run the publishing script as follows: `./publish.sh GITHUB_PROJECT`
-* This will re-run a build on your Jekyll project and comit all the generated static content to the `gh-pages` branch
+* This will re-run a build on your Jekyll project and commit all the generated static content to the `gh-pages` branch

 ## <a name="pitfalls"></a> Common Pitfalls
 * If your CSS doesn't load properly, update the following line in your Jekyll project's `config.yml` to match your project name: